wp-plugins/tpg-get-posts/readme.txt

 = Can I select categories with 'and' logic? =

-Yes.
+Yes, in premium version.
 See the doc on using category__and.

 == Screenshots ==